gauravmohan85/ing/README.md

 # Introduction
-The script will be used to load the artifacts from Azure Devops Account.
+The script in Task 3 will be used to load the artifacts from Azure Devops Account.

 # Usage
 --debug      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Use this parameter to display the URL to download the artifact/file.